outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - change
           - the solution is some structure of change applied to the problem
         - context
-          - the solution is some context where the problem is not a problem
+          - the solution is some context applied to the problem, so that the problem is not a problem
       - find
         - identify
           - inclusion/exclusion